PsychNeuro/ed1/book/glossary.md

 #### attention
 is the focusing of cognitive processing on a subset of information, to the exclusion of other things.
 In the brain, it emerges through the +inhibitory +interneuron driven competition to become active and enter into the very limited capacity of attention, and a combination of +bottom-up (from the sensory inputs) and +top-down (from internal states and goals) signals that help shape what is attended to.

+#### autism
+is a developmental disorder that is extremely diverse, and characterized along a *spectrum* of severity, with many people suffering from incapacitating symptoms, while relatively fewer highly functional and even super-functional *savant* cases tend to be popularized in the media.
+Typically, the ability to relate socially with others is impaired (including language issues), and often there are repetitive behaviors and thoughts, along with focused, narrow interests in particularly domains of knowledge.

 #### autonomic
 refers to the automatic, subconscious nervous system, comprised of the +sympathetic-nervous-system and the +parasympathetic-nervous-system, which work in opposition to support rapid mobilization of behavior in the case of threat vs. slower offline activities such as digestion and breeding.
 The enteric nervous system associated with the digestive pathways is often considered a third element of the autonomic nervious system.
 The +hypothalamus plays a major role in controlling this system.